erdaglimehmetcan/MCE-FUSION/README.md

 </p>

 A modular deep learning pipeline for HER2 binary classification using multimodal fusion of Whole Slide Images (WSI) and clinical tabular data.
-Four fusion strategies are compared — concatenation, gated attention, cross-attention, and gated cross-attention — followed by a broad classifier sweep using LazyPredict.
+Four fusion strategies are compared — concatenation, gated attention, cross-attention, and gated cross-attention — alongside unimodal baselines, followed by a broad classifier sweep using LazyPredict.

 ---
 <br>